 Continued economic slowdown in the Asia Pacific region, particularly in China, may exacerbate the effect on us, as we anticipate a significant number of the port calls made by our vessels will continue to involve the loading or discharging of dry bulk commodities in ports in the Asia Pacific region.
 Before the global economic financial crisis that began in 2008, China had one of the world's fastest growing economies in terms of GDP, which had a significant impact on shipping demand.
-The growth rate of China's GDP is estimated to have decreased to approximately 6.8% for the year ended December 31, 2016.
-China has recently imposed measures to restrain lending, which may further contribute to a slowdown in its economic growth, while it has announced plans to gradually transition from an investment led growth model to a consumption driven economic growth model, which could lead to smaller demand for iron ore and other commodities.
+The growth rate of China's GDP is estimated to have remained at the same level as the former year of approximately 6.9% for the year ended December 31, 2017.
+China has previously imposed measures to restrain lending, which may further contribute to a slowdown in its economic growth.
+It also announced plans to gradually transition from an investment led growth model to a consumption driven economic growth model, which could lead to smaller demand for iron ore and other commodities.
 This transition may take place over the span of a number of years, and there can be no assurance as to the time frame for such a transformation or that any such transformation will occur at all.
 It is possible that China and other countries in the Asia Pacific region will continue to experience slowed or even negative economic growth in the near future.
 Moreover, the current economic slowdown in the economies of the United States, the European Union and other Asian countries may further adversely affect economic growth in China and elsewhere.
 Our business, financial condition and results of operations, ability to pay dividends, if any, as well as our future prospects, will likely be materially and adversely affected by a further economic downturn in any of these countries.